-- (1) See Note 11.
-"Leases" to our consolidated financial statements for discussion of our lease arrangements. - (2) See Note 18.
-"Income Taxes" to our consolidated financial statements for discussion of our net deferred tax liabilities. - (3) See Note 14.
-"Commitments and Contingencies" to our consolidated financial statements for discussion of our product warranties. - (4) See Note 14.
+(1) See Note 11.
+"Leases" to our consolidated financial statements for discussion of our lease arrangements.

+(2) See Note 10.
+"Derivative Financial Instruments" to our consolidated financial statements for discussion of our derivative instruments.

+(2) See Note 18.
+"Income Taxes" to our consolidated financial statements for discussion of our net deferred tax liabilities.

+(3) See Note 14.
+"Commitments and Contingencies" to our consolidated financial statements for discussion of our product warranties.

+(4) See Note 14.
 "Commitments and Contingencies" to our consolidated financial statements for discussion of our contingent consideration arrangements.